-There are a myriad different ways that electric fireplaces create visual effects of flames.
+There are myriad different ways that electric fireplaces create visual effects of flames.
 Some can be very tacky and cheap-looking.
-Other kinds with high end technology like moving flame holograms, can look exactly like the real thing.
+Other kinds with high-end technology like moving flame holograms, can look exactly like the real thing.

 Are electric fireplaces safe for pets?

 Now for the important question for all animal lovers: Are electric fireplaces safe for pets?
-In short, yeah, high quality electric fireplaces are perfectly safe for cats or other pets.
-However, remember that not all fireplaces made the same and cheap models from generic companies could have some issues.
+In short, yeah, high-quality electric fireplaces are perfectly safe for cats or other pets.
+However, remember that not all fireplaces are made the same and cheap models from generic companies could have some issues.
 You shouldn’t have problems getting a great fireplace from an excellent company.

 There are only a few issues you could have for very particular situations.
 If you install a hanging fireplace and don’t properly secure it to the studs, a pet could easily knock it over.
 It could injure your pet and damage your fireplace.
 It also might be worth installing these types so that they are recessed in the wall to make this much more likely.